jmanfredi/nucscholar-wsu/README.md

 ## HTML
 There are two HTML pages.
 * search.html
 This is the main HTML page of the search.
-This page takes user input and calls JavaScript functions to search the JSON file.
+This page takes user input and calls JavaScript functions to search the Nucscholar JSON file.
 * searchoutput.html
 This file displays the returned papers to the User.
 The functions in search.html calls this page after running the search and gives it the papers that matched the search criteria.
 This file also contains a script tag that defines its JavaScript functionality, such as iterating through the list of returned papers and output the infromation.